DragonRidersUnite/recipes/README.md

-# DragonRuby Game Toolkit Interactive Community Recipes
+# DragonRuby GTK Community Recipes

 Interactive source for many of [the recipes found on DragonRiders.community](https://www.dragonriders.community/recipes).

+## License

+This work is dedicated to the Public Domain.